Callender, Iowa: Education

+It is in the Southeast Valley Community School District.
+Southeast Valley High School in Gowrie is that district's comprehensive high school.

-Callender is currently part of the Prairie Valley Community School District, which formed on July 1, 1993 with the merger of the Cedar Valley Community School District and the Prairie Community School District.
+Callender was formerly part of the Prairie Valley Community School District, which formed on July 1, 1993, with the merger of the Cedar Valley Community School District and the Prairie Community School District.
+In 2023 that district merged into the Southeast Valley district.

 The elementary school for the school district was in Callender from 1994 until 2010.
 The middle school was near Farnhamville and the high school was in Gowrie.
 Before that, Callender was the elementary and middle school for Prairie Community, a consolidated school district including Moorland, Callender, Gowrie, and Lanyon.
 From 1962 until 1974 Callender, Moorland and Gowrie each had elementary schools.
 Callender also had a junior high school and Gowrie also had a high school.

 Infrastructure

 Transportation

 Callender is at the intersection of County Roads P33 (Fairbanks Ave) and D43 (295th St).